 - Jennifer Davidson, associate professor of practice in economics, Nebraska Council on Economic Education president and Nebraska Bankers Association Faculty Fellow, was featured in WalletHub's Ask the Experts where she gave insight into how car insurance companies set their premiums.
 Read the WalletHub article.

-- Jonathan O'Brien, department chair and professor of management and U.S. Bank Distinguished Professor of Business, was selected as one of five faculty to represent Nebraska as a faculty fellow in the Department Executive Officers Program offered by the Big Ten Academic Alliance.
+- Jonathan O'Brien, was selected as one of five faculty to represent Nebraska as a faculty fellow in the Department Executive Officers Program offered by the Big Ten Academic Alliance.
 Read the Nebraska Today article.

 - Eric Thompson, department chair, K.H.
 Nelson College Professor of Economics and director of Bureau of Business Research, was interviewed for an Oct.
 19 KHGI/KFXL/KPTM story on the 2022 harvest.
 He said Nebraska looks to fare well, with the state ranking third behind California and Iowa for the value commodities are bringing in.
 Read the article.